 What next?
 Dental decay can occur quickly.
 In addition, sodas, like sour candies are acidic in nature, and prolonged exposure of teeth enamel to soft drinks can lead to dental erosion or cavities.

 4. Dried fruit

-Many parents may think that dried fruit are a good substitute to sweet treats because they are packed with vitamins.
-However, dried fruits not only contain high amounts of sugar, their chewy nature has a high tendency to get lodged in tooth crevices and in between teeth.
+Many parents may think that dried fruit is a good substitute for sweet treats because they are packed with vitamins.
+However, dried fruits not only contain high amounts of sugar, but their chewy nature also has a high tendency to get lodged in tooth crevices and in between teeth.